 Travelling by public transport is a great way to save money, to see how the locals live and experience true China.
 Though the rush-hour crowds are extreme, it’s all part of life in China and makes the experience all the more authentic and rewarding.

-If you’re hoping to travel to different cities during your placement, try to travel by train where possible.
+If you’re hoping to visit different cities during your placement, try to travel by train where possible.
 Though you can find reasonably priced domestic flights, trains are usually the cheaper option.
-Train prices range depending on journey times, so check out the different options on websites like China Travel Guide, and read our guide on how to buy train tickets in China for more information.
+Ticket prices range depending on journey times, so check out the different options on websites like China Travel Guide, and read our guide on how to buy train tickets in China for more information.

 Get discounts with WeChat or Alipay

-WeChat, the most popular app in China, is considered the most important one to have for life in the Middle Kingdom.
-Formerly a text message app, WeChat now offers a multitude of services, ranging from booking transport tickets and taxis, sending money to friends, topping up your mobile and, most importantly, paying for goods and services.
+WeChat, the most popular app in China, is as important for life in the Middle Kingdom as water is for survival.
+We’re not kidding.
+What began as a simple text messaging app is now the go to tool for a multitude of everyday tasks, ranging from booking transport tickets and taxis, sending money to friends, topping up your mobile and, most importantly, paying for goods and services.